facebook/react-native-website/docs/touchablewithoutfeedback.md

 ### `delayPressOut`

-Delay in ms, from the release of the touch, before onPressOut is called.
+Duration (in milliseconds), from the release of the touch, before `onPressOut` is called.

 | Type   | Required |
 | ------ | -------- |